 When Harry Met Willy

 The world’s first drug czar was assisted by newspaper magnate William Randolph Hearst, an equally maniacal money, safety, power, and status addict.
-Hearst signed on because his dopamine flow was threatened by an irrational hatred of Mexicans, compounded by rational fears of low-cost hemp destroying his profitable logging interests.
+Hearst signed on because his dopamine flow was threatened by an irrational hatred of Mexicans, compounded by rational fears of low-cost hemp competing with his profitable logging interests.
 As an added inducement, wily Willy was a crafty self-medicator who boosted his dopamine flow by crafting circulation boosting headlines about pot fiends.
 The trick was to titillate the dopamine flow of racists, bigots, and other safety addicts who couldn’t get enough fairy tales about marijuana turning Mexicans and blacks into rapists, madmen, and killers.

 While Willy roused the rabble, Harry used their fictitious crisis to manipulate the dopamine flow of power, attention, and esteem addicts in congress.
 Politicians’ dopamine flow is threatened by fears of losing elections and triggered by expectations of winning (by manipulating voters’ dopamine flow).

 After doing his part to criminalize grass, Anslinger expanded his propaganda campaign to poison the public’s perception about marijuana.
 By the time he was done, safety addicts, who didn’t know anything about cannabis, were convinced marijuana was a genuine menace and posed a grave threat to law abiding citizens.

 For logically illogical reasons, marijuana remained illegal long after Anslinger was exposed as a fraud.
 Down through the years, criminalization provided an arsenal of weapons to dishonest safety, power, esteem, and booze addicts whose dopamine flow was threatened by minority groups, protesters, hippies, and popular entertainers.
 For decades, savvy politicians watched honest candidates, who didn’t denounce decriminalization, get trounced by tough-on-crime phonies.
 With the law on their side, paranoid warmongers were free to berate, negate, and incarcerate pacifists whose only crime was using a weed (instead of alcohol, safety, power, attention, status, money, or religion) to score dopamine squirts in their brains.